Written By: Brad Campbell | April 20, 2025

 Of course, it’s also important to work with the right third-party suppliers when making physical security upgrades.

-Riot Glass® security glazing products use specific formulations of polycarbonates, acrylics, other plastics, and security laminates that outperform and outmatch all other similar security glazing products on the market.
+Riot Glass security glazing products use specific formulations of polycarbonates, acrylics, and other plastics, resulting in an extremely durable glass-like product that outperforms and outmatches all other similar security glazing on the market.

-We offer both forced entry- and bullet-resistant security glazing for schools that can be retrofitted on top of (over-glazed), behind (back-glazed), or in place of almost any existing glass surface.
+We offer both forced entry-resistant and ballistic-grade security glazing for schools.
+Depending on the specific composition of the glazing, it can be retrofitted on top of (over-glazed), behind (back-glazed), or in place of almost any existing glass surface.

-We can work with schools anywhere in the country to install Riot Glass® retrofit security glazing.
-Contact us today for a free consultation or to schedule a threat assessment.
+Contact us today for a free consultation or to schedule a school threat assessment.

 HOW CAN WE HELP YOU?